alex-hhh/ActivityLog2/doc/building.md

 A windows installer can be created using Inno Setup (http://www.jrsoftware.org/isinfo.php) by compiling the "setup.iss" file.

+### Weather and Map Tile API Keys

+The application uses web services for some of the functionality.
+Currently two services are used: [Wunderground](https://www.wunderground.com/) is used to retrieve weather data for an activity and [Thunderforest](http://thunderforest.com/) is used for map tiles.
+These services require API keys to access them.
+The built version of the applications has these API keys embedded, however the keys are kept separately from the code base.
+If you want to build the application, you will need to obtain your own API keys.
+To use them, you need to set two environment
+variables:

+* AL2TFAPIKEY -- contains the API key for Thunderforest maps
+* AL2WUAPIKEY -- contains the API key for the Wunderground service

+These will be used while the app is running and will be embedded in any built executable.

+If these keys are not set, weather data will not be downloaded and only [OpenStreetMap](http://www.openstreetmap.org/) map tiles will be available.

 # Developer Notes

 The application can be run from the command line using the following command: